 The national health and wellbeing programme was set up prior to the pandemic in 2019 to specifically support the wellbeing of our NHS people.
 The programme is split into a number of key areas and you can read more about each programme and access nationally published guidance through the links above.

 There are also a range of national programmes that aim to support organisations and leaders to look after the health and wellbeing of their colleagues.
 Remember – looking after yourself when looking after others is really important, and it’s ok to ask for help.
+We encourage you to also seek your local health and wellbeing support offers within your own organisations.

 Please be assured that access to any of the national support offers is confidential and no personal identifiable information will be shared with your employer.